snorreks/nx-cloud-functions-deployer/README.md

 #### <a name='FirestoreExample'></a>Firestore Example

-When you use the firestore helper functions.
+When you use the `onWrite`, `onCreate`, `onUpdate` or `onDelete` helper functions for firestore.
 The data will automatically convert the snapshot to

 ```typescript
 {